A large 19th-century dwelling, with a garden of nearly 800 m2,

 `The Dwelling

-Inside, the house’s solid wooden doors feature moulded panels, in three different sizes, as well as round doorknobs.
+Inside, the house’s solid wooden doors feature classical moulded panels, in three different sizes, as well as round doorknobs.

 The ground floor

-Giving on to the dining room is a semi-open kitchen, partially separated from the former via a countertop with storage cupboards, whereas, extending towards the courtyard, a sunny conservatory guarantees ample sunlight for the house’s eastern side.
-In addition, this conservatory also provides access to the patio, shaded by a pergola festooned in climbing plants, while a small shower room with lavatory and a coatroom can be found next to the staircase, located in the centre of the house.
+Giving on to the dining room is a semi-open kitchen, partially separated from the former via a worktop with storage cupboards, whereas, extending towards the courtyard, a sunny conservatory guarantees ample sunlight for the house’s eastern side.
+In addition, this conservatory also provides access to the patio, shaded by a pergola festooned in climbing plants, while a small shower room with lavatory and a coatroom can be found next to the winding staircase, located in the centre of the house.

 The first floor

 Featuring straight-plank hardwood floors, this level includes a landing with, on one side, a bedroom facing the street and a study and, on the other, a small corridor with a large storage cupboard, leading to two more bedrooms, one of which has two windows overlooking the garden.
-In addition, a shower room with lavatory, located between these two bedrooms, rounds out the rooms on this floor.
+In addition, a tiled shower room with lavatory, located between these two bedrooms, rounds out the rooms on this floor.

 The second floor

-Located under the eaves and accessible from the staircase, a room with a sloping ceiling and wood panelling is illuminated by a skylight.
+Located under the eaves and accessible from the wooden staircase, a room with a sloping ceiling and wood panelling is illuminated by a skylight.

 The Courtyard and Outbuildings